MatthewWinnan/ERP-402/Routing_Protocol/READ_ME_EXPERIMENTS.txt

 'OA' OA denotes that the origin address is following 'CN' CN denotes that the client node data follows

+'IM' IM denotes that image data is being sent
+'MA' MA denotes the amount of times index was not received as expected 'DT' DT denotes the download time

 '\n' the endline denotes the ending of a set of measurements.
 Always start next set of measurements with the current node's address.